mcsee/Software-Design-Articles/Articles/Opinion/10 Pieces of Advice to Get your First Job from a Senior Interviewer/readme.md

 Check the company website, Linkedin, Social Media, and reputation.

-If you come with your hands empty, you will have fewer chances.
+If you come with your hands empty, you'll have fewer chances.

 # 2 Start with the basics ✔️